Afzelia: Uses

 Afzelia species are used primarily for wood, though some species also have medicinal uses.
-The timber is most commonly traded under the collective name "doussie", as well as under name "afzelia".
-One of the common names is also "pod mahogany", adding to the confusion surrounding the name mahogany.
+The timber is most commonly traded under the collective name "doussie", as well as under name "afzelia."
+African species are sometimes traded as "African mahogany" or "pod mahogany", despite the genus being botanically unrelated to Meliaceae (mahogany.)

 The seeds are red and black and are used as beads.

 The wood is often used as the surface material for outdoor velodromes.

 The highly figured wood of the Asian species, Afzelia xylocarpa, is sold as Afzelia xylay.
 The seeds and bark of this species are used as medicine.

 The dense and wavy wood of an Afzelia africana is used in ship-building.